swisscom/rabbitmq-enterprise-release/README.md

 # BOSH Release for RabbitMQ Enterprise
-This repository contains the BOSH release for RabbitMQ Enterprise.
+This repository contains a BOSH release for RabbitMQ Enterprise.

 ## Updating the RabbitMQ Enterprise version
 This guide describes step-by-step the procedure to upgrade RabbitMQ Enterprise version in the BOSH release.

 ### Prerequisites
-Before creating a new BOSH release with the new binaries, please consider reviewing the official RabbitMQ documentation.
-It is recommended to get acquinted with all the possible upgrade paths, and to note any potential breaking change.
+Before creating a new BOSH release with the updated binaries, please consider reviewing the official RabbitMQ documentation.
+It is recommended to become acquainted with all possible upgrade paths and to take note of any potential breaking changes.
 <https://www.rabbitmq.com/docs/upgrade>

 Breaking changes are documented in the release notes: